The default WordPress Maintenance Mode Message "Briefly unavailable for scheduled maintenance. Check back in a minute" is kinda sucky. Pimp it now!

 This is the reason for WordPress’ maintenance mode.

-How does WordPress know it’s in Maintenance Mode?
+How Does WordPress Know it is in Maintenance Mode?

-The update process creates a small hidden (in Unix) file called .maintenance in the root folder of your site.
-The same location as your .htaccess file.
+The update process creates a small file called .maintenance in the root folder of your site.
+The same location as your wp-config.php file.

 This would leave the .maintenance file still in the root and the WordPress site would be left in maintenance mode limbo.